IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 field and bit 31 being the least-significant bit of the field.

 LinkType (16 bits):
-: an unsigned integer indicating the link layer type for packets in the file;
+: an unsigned integer that indicates the link layer type for packets in the file;
 it is a value as defined in the PCAP-related LinkType List registry, as defined in {{I-D.ietf-opsawg-pcaplinktype}}.

 Reserved3 (10 bits):